 Material Selection for CCS applications

-Nippon Steel developed a complehensive material selection chart for CCS applications, based on extensive experimental investigations under supercritical CO₂ environments containing various impurities.
+Nippon Steel developed a comprehensive material selection chart for CCS applications, based on extensive experimental investigations under supercritical CO₂ environments containing various types and concentrations of impurities.

 • CO₂ phase conditions